raganwald/raganwald.github.com/_posts/2015-06-28-method-decorators.md

 What has happened here is that when we write `Object.defineProperty(Person.prototype, 'setName', { value: once(Person.prototype.setName) });`, we wrapped a function bound to `Person.prototype`.
 That function is shared between all instances of `Person`.
 That's deliberate, it's the whole point of prototypical inheritance (and the "class-based inheritance" JavaScript builds with prototypes).

 Since our `once` decorator returns a decorated function with private state (the `hasRun` variable), all the instances share the same private state, and thus the bug.
-One solution, obviously, is to avoid sharing references to the same method.
-Another is to store the private state in the instance, rather than in the scope of the decorated function.

 ### stateful method decorators